stckinprd/blockathon-dao/README.md

 - $2000 for a PoC/MVP for an integration

 ## Submission
-We can create a bitfwd Repo for the Blockathon
 There we can accept PR’s from sponsors in separate README files

 ## Other bounty examples
 https://gitcoin.co/explorer